About Sloe Data

 Credit Unions is live, shipped as CU Wire Data: every federally insured institution, ten years of quarterly history, peer benchmarking, mergers, CUSOs, vendors, lending data, and a 22-equity market index.

-Banks is in preview: charters, FDIC certificates, branch networks, Summary of Deposits records, financial snapshots, and structure events — modeled around the bank entity, in early access for operators who want to shape the v1.
+Banks is the deepest of those lanes outside credit unions: charters, FDIC certificates, branch networks, Summary of Deposits records, financial snapshots, and structure events — modeled around the bank entity.

 Sloe Data is one person, deliberately.